≡ Menu

 Makes sense… Right?

-We tend to thinks so, but now let’s get back to the actual topic at hand which is “Cataracts in dogs”.
+We tend to think so, but now let’s return to the topic: “Cataracts in dogs.”

 Cataracts defined

-Cataracts is a medical term used to define a disorder whereby the lens of the affected eye becomes opaque or “cloudy”.
-This clouding of the lens in the eye is caused when tissue within the eye itself begins to breakdown causing the damaged proteins to “clump up”.
+A cataract is a medical term used to define a disorder whereby the lens of the affected eye becomes opaque or “cloudy.”
+This lens clouding in the eye is caused when tissue within the eye begins to break down causing the damaged proteins to “clump up.”

 Your pet can develop cataracts for a variety of reasons varying from: